jesusjimsa/Computer-Networks-UAIC/Lab 1/Explanations and exercises.md

 	- rewind - seteaza the position in the file at 0

 Generally, in case of failure of any of the previous functions, the error code will be kept in the global variable errno.
 For details on the varios error codes please consult the manual entry of the function (man 2 function or man 3 function).

 ## 5. Directories
 The operations on directories are using the structures and functions defined in the dirent.h header.
-The data structures used in these functions are: DIR - the effective entry on disk for a directory, abstracted as a file stream, and containing a series of other entries (subdirectories and other files) struct dirent - a structure containing information associated to a DIR structure for an entry in the respective directory; includes data like the name in the d_name field as a char array or the type of the entry (file or directory) in the field d_type The functions used for handling directories are the following:
+The data structures used in these functions are: DIR - the effective entry on disk for a directory, abstracted as a file stream, and containing a series of other entries (subdirectories and other files) struct dirent - a structure containing information associated to a DIR structure for an entry in the respective directory; includes data like the name in the d_name field as a char array or the type of the entry (file or directory) in the field d_type.
+The functions used for handling directories are the following:
 * opendir() - "opens" a directory DIR* opendir(const char* dirname)
 	- dirname - pointer to the directory path
 	- return - a pointer to a DIR structure, corresponding to the first entry in the respective directory in case of success and null in case of error

 * readdir() - reads information about an entry in a directory struct dirent* readdir(DIR* dirp)
 	- dirp - pointer to an entry in the directory
 	- return - a pointer to a dirent structure corresponding to the entry indicated by the DIR pointer, followed by advancing to the following entry in the same directory or null in case there is no other entry or in case of error

 * rewinddir() - repositions to the first entry in the directory void rewinddir(DIR* dirp)
 	- dirp - pointer to an entry in the directory

 * telldir() - obtains the index of an entry in the directory off_t telldir(DIR* dirp)
 	- dirp - pointer to an entry in the directory
 	- return - an integer representing the current position of the entry in the directory or -1 in case of error

 * seekdir() - positions to a certain entry in the directory void seekdir(DIR *dir, off_t offset)
 	- dir - pointer to the current entry in the directory
 	- offset - the new position which will indicate the current entry

 * closedir() - "closes" the directory int closedir(DIR* dirp)
 	- dirp - pointer to an entry in the directory
 	- return - 0 if the closing was successful or -1 in case of error

 ## 6. Memory management - quick reminder
 We recap in this section the most used memory management functions in C. These require including the header stdlib.h:
 * malloc() - allocates a block of memory without initializing it void *malloc(size_t size);

 	- size - the number of bytes to allocate
 	- retur - pointer to the allocated memory, NULL in case of error

 * calloc() - allocates a block of memory and initializes it with 0 void *calloc(size_t nmemb, size_t size);

 	- nmemb - the number of blocks to allocate
 	- size - the size in bytes to allocate
 	- return - pointer to the allocated memory, NULL in case of error

 * free() - frees a block of memory void free(void *ptr);

 	- ptr - pointer to a memory location allocated using any of the previous functions

 ## 7. Exercises
 ### 7.1.
 Bash
 1. What is the effect of the following command line: ```echo ` who | cut -c1-9 | sort | uniq ` >> users``` ? (hint: use man to find out the effect of the commands).
 Rename the 'users' file into 'accounts' and copy this into a 'users' subfolder created in the current directory.